Skip to content

 rewind

-Roll back all file changes to a previous conversation turn.
+Roll back tracked and unignored file changes to a previous conversation turn.
 Tracks every file modification made by the agent (edits, writes) and creates lightweight git snapshots at turn boundaries.
 When you run /rewind, a turn selector lets you pick a rollback point, and the working tree is restored to that state.

 /rewind

 Shows a list of conversation turns with their modified files, most recent first.
-Select a turn to roll back to, confirm, and all files are restored to that point.
-Files created after the selected turn are deleted.
+Select a turn to roll back to, confirm, and tracked/unignored files are restored to that point.
+Files created after the selected turn are deleted when they are tracked or unignored.

 1. File tracking — Intercepts tool_result events for edit and write tools to record which files were modified each turn.

-2. Git snapshots — At each turn boundary (turn_end), creates a lightweight git ref via git stash create + git update-ref.
-This captures the full working tree state including bash side effects.
+2. Git snapshots — At each turn boundary (turn_end), creates a lightweight git ref from git’s tracked + unignored view of the working tree.
+That captures normal edit/write changes and unignored bash side effects without touching the user’s real index.

-3. Restore — Uses git checkout <ref> -- . to atomically restore tracked files, then deletes files that were created after the snapshot.
+3. Restore — Uses git checkout <ref> -- . to atomically restore tracked snapshot files, then deletes files that were created after the snapshot when git reports them as tracked or unignored.
+The user’s original git index is restored afterward so existing staged work survives rewind.

 • Git repository — The working directory must be inside a git repo.
 The extension silently disables in non-git directories.